 - What is our family’s budget for independent travel and spending money?

 - Do we know as much about the host country(ies) as we would like to?

-The GEC offers many resources for families on our Preparing for Departure pages.
+The GEC offers many preparing for departure resources for families on our Prepare pages.
 The time just before departure is stressful for both students and parents.
 During this time, students may be excited, frazzled or jittery to start their program.
 You may have to calm your students and reassure them that study away, though challenging, is not impossible to do.